Inspector Gadget

 Inspector Gadget is a media franchise that began in 1983 with the DIC Entertainment animated television series Inspector Gadget.
 Since the original series, there have been many spin-offs based on the show, including additional animated series, video games, and films.

-The franchise follows the adventures of a powerful but dimwitted cyborg police inspector named Gadget as he investigates the criminal schemes of Dr. Claw and his organization, M.A.D., and fruitlessly attempts to stop him.
+The franchise follows the adventures of a sympathetic but dimwitted cyborg police inspector named Gadget as he investigates the criminal schemes of Dr. Claw and his organization, M.A.D., and fruitlessly attempts to stop him.
 However, neither side is aware that it is Gadget's niece, Penny, and her dog, Brain, who are truly responsible for thwarting M.A.D.

 Main characters

-Inspector Gadget/Mad Gadget
+Inspector Gadget

-The main protagonist and titular character of the franchise, initially voiced by Don Adams.
+The protagonist and eponymous character of the franchise and the mascot of DIC, initially voiced by Don Adams.
 Gadget is a cyborg (part man, part machine) with thousands of high-tech gadgets installed in his body, which he activates with the phrase "go-go gadget" before naming the device.
-Gadget is powerful, lovable, caring and protective, and loyal to his career as a lawman, but he is also dim-witted, clueless, incompetent and gullible.
+Gadget is powerful, lovable, brave, caring and protective, and loyal to his career as a lawman, but he is also dim-witted, silly, clueless, incompetent and gullible.
 In many ways Gadget was reminiscent of Maxwell Smart (also portrayed by Don Adams) from the Get Smart TV show, using similar catchphrases and manners of speech.
 However, his attire and absent-minded personality are much closer to Peter Sellers' portrayal of Inspector Clouseau from the classic The Pink Panther series of movies.
 In fact, in the original Inspector Gadget pilot, he has a mustache just like Inspector Clouseau's, which was removed in subsequent episodes possibly to satisfy a copyright claim by MGM.

 Gadget has a knack of inadvertently saving the day, usually without realizing he is doing so.
 Gadget loves his family more than anything and would do anything to keep them from harm, especially Penny.
 He was voiced by Don Adams in the original series and Inspector Gadget's Field Trip until Adams' retirement from voicing Gadget in 1999, Gary Owens and later Jesse White in the original series' pilot episode, Keith Scott in the KFC commercials in Australia and Maurice LaMarche in the Super Mario Bros.
-Super Show, Gadget and the Gadgetinis, the direct-to-video animated films, and various DIC Kids Network bumpers.
+Super Show, Gadget & the Gadgetinis, the direct-to-video animated films, and various DIC Kids Network bumpers.
 For the 2015 series, the voice of Gadget is provided by Ivan Sherry.
-It is revealed in the first live action film that Gadget's real name is Jonathan "John" Brown.
-He is portrayed by Matthew Broderick in the first film and French Stewart in the sequel.
+The first live-action film gave Gadget's real name as Jonathan "John" Brown, though later French promotional materials gave his real name as Augustin Tamare.
+He was portrayed by Matthew Broderick in the first film, and by French Stewart in the sequel.